ptimson/cfduncan/README.md

 https://github.com/ptimson/cfduncan/tree/85e43f961779d9a8023274209b3edaf58dcd9ce7

 ###1d.
 Printing CSV
-We have a new page! `table.php` Lets see how we get the CSV conetns
+We have a new page! `table.php` Lets see how we get the CSV contents

 ###1e.
 Creating Table in bootsrap
 Let's make the bootstrap table ready to display the results

+###1f.
+Lets Populate the data with PHP
+Sorry I messed up `1e.` abit and it only read the first line of the CSV so I had to correct near the top

 ## Extra